astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `receive`

-Create new lock, extend current lock's amount or deposit on behalf other address.
+Create new lock/vxASTRO position, deposit more xASTRO in the user's vxASTRO position or deposit on behalf of another address.

 ```json
 {